subhogram/ControlTester_3000/replit.md

      "chat_kb_path": "chat_attachment_vectorstore"  // if has_attachments
    }
    ```
-6. Backend auto-loads all available vectorstores for context
+6. External API auto-loads all available vectorstores for context

 ### Vectorstore Building
 All vectorstore builds use: